michaelsimon93/cs537_projects/README.md

 # cs537_projects
-These projects were for my CS537 - Operating Systems course at the University of Wisconsin-Madison.
+These projects were for my CS537 - Operating Systems course in the Fall of 2015 at the University of Wisconsin-Madison.
 All of these projects were programmed in C. Below are the descriptions for each project:

 p1a: